mvanvu/php-form/README.md

-# Php Form Package (Warning this is still in development)
+# Php Form Package
-Manage the form fields in easy way.
+Manage the form fields in easy way, security and cool.

 ## Features
 * Render form via templates: Bootstrap (v3 and v4) and Uikit v3
 * Ability to add new custom fields
 * Ability to add new custom rules (for validation)